 Step 2 Youth are then led through HOPE’s award winning five hour financial dignity program, Banking on Our Future (BOOF).
 BOOF gives youth access to the knowledge and tools they need to take control of their financial futures—with a message of empowerment, responsibility, and hope.

 Step 3 HOPE Business In A Box - It starts with an idea

 Youth complete the five hour HBIAB primer course on entrepreneurship.
 Students will learn the process of turning a personal interest, dream and skill into a viable business idea and the art of pitching that idea.
 This course will be taught by local professionals and business owners.

 Step 4 Next, those youth interested in turning their business idea into a fully operational business have the opportunity to compete in a first-round classroom pitch competition where they will be judged by adult judges and their peers.
 Finalists from the classroom pitch competition then move on to a school-wide pitch competition.

-Step 6 The new youth entrepreneurs, with the assistance of their business role model, will apply for a HBIAB grant of $50 to $500 to use to help fund their business start-up.
+Step 6 The new youth entrepreneurs, with the assistance of their business role model, complete a business plan and HBIAB Youth Business Grant request of $50 to $500 to use to help fund their business start-up.
 Training received through the HBIAB program will help youth develop skills which will serve them throughout their life.

-Step 7 At the end of the 6 week session, the new HBIAB youth entrepreneurs will launch their new business ventures with the assistance of their Business Role Models.
+Step 7 At the end of the 10 week session, the new HBIAB youth entrepreneurs receive their HBIAB Business Start-up Grant and launch their new business ventures with the assistance of their Business Role Models.